L2Vista/L2Vista-api-server/Readme.md

 Navigating the myriad of cross-chain transactions can be daunting.
 Enter L2Vista: a unified platform distilling transactions from notable chains like Optimism, Base, Zora, and Mode.
 With support from The-Graph and Covalent, our API server specializes in tracking cross-chain protocols, including Hyperlane and Chainlink CCIP, with unparalleled accuracy.

 ## API Endpoints

 ### Transaction History API
+this API is made up with thegraph : https://thegraph.com/

 Fetch the intricacies of every transaction:
 ```
 /tx?amount=5&skip=0&tochain=420&hash=0xa82c95ceb3a44b5a2bf752af8f066c9a2a4a908860c98f3514161be596260d2d